indigo-iam/iam-documentation/admin-guide/saml.md

 IAM_SAML_LOGIN_BUTTON_TEXT="Sign in with IDEM"
 ```

+## Custom SAML configuration

+The configuration based on environment variables relies on a [configuration
+template][application-saml] that fits most use cases embedded in the IAM war
+file.

+To have full control on the SAML configuration, provide a custom
+`application-saml.yml` file in the IAM configuration directory.

-See the [configuration reference][conf-ref] for more SAML metadata options.
+See the [configuration reference][conf-ref] for more SAML metadata options and
+instructions on how to override the default IAM configuration.

 [epuid]:http://software.internet2.edu/eduperson/internet2-mace-dir-eduperson-201602.html#eduPersonUniqueId
 [eptid]:http://software.internet2.edu/eduperson/internet2-mace-dir-eduperson-201602.html#eduPersonTargetedID